No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 Generative AI for photos

-In the event that a food delivery app wants to plug certain image gaps in restaurant menus without incurring the higher cost of working with photographers, generative AI provides a cost-effective but still quality alternative.
+In the event that a food delivery app wants to fill certain image gaps in restaurant menus without incurring the higher cost of working with photographers, generative AI provides a cost-effective yet high-quality alternative.

 Consider an example.
 If a healthy fast casual spot doesn’t have photos for some of its sides and desserts, it can use visual generative AI to produce a photo like this: